Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Examples

 \subsubsection{Time-dependent mutual inductance matrix}

 Generally, to implement a standard adiabatic quantum computing or quantum annealing protocol, the mutual inductance matrix $M_{ij}$ cannot be constant (e.g., see Ref.~\cite{Harris:2010kx}).
-Thus we consider a second example of a circuit Hamiltonian of superconducting flux qubits, more appropriate for both quantum annealing and our purpose of demonstrating the case of unbounded Hamiltonians.
+Thus we consider a second example of a circuit Hamiltonian of superconducting flux qubits, more appropriate for both quantum annealing and our purpose of demonstrating the case of unbounded Hamiltonians with cutoff.
 Consider the Hamiltonian in Eq.~\eqref{eq:91} and its derivative:

-The term $M_{ij}'(s)x_ix_j$, containing the derivative of the time-dependent mutual inductance matrix, is now unbounded in norm due to the $x_ix_j$ terms (recall that $x_i$ are operators), so that the JRS version of the adiabatic theorem [Eq.~\eqref{eq:JRS-AT}] does not apply and we need to resort to Theorem~\ref{th:AT}.
+The term $M_{ij}'(s)x_ix_j$, containing the derivative of the time-dependent mutual inductance matrix, now grows arbitrarily large in norm with $\Lambda$ due to the $x_ix_j$ terms (recall that $x_i$ are operators), so that the JRS version of the adiabatic theorem [Eq.~\eqref{eq:JRS-AT}] has an adiabatic timescale that is arbitrarily large in $\Lambda$ and we need to resort to Theorem~\ref{th:AT}.
 Note that $M_{ij}(s)$ is always a positive matrix.
 Denote its lowest eigenvalue by $l = {\min}\lambda_M$.
 Then we can bound:

 Note also that

 so that we obtain:

 Substituting this inequality into Eq.~\eqref{eq:97} we have: